top of page

 Student supplies: 3-ring binder, pencils, erasers, college-ruled notebook paper, books

-Phonics K-2nd: Students will gain the knowledge to identify the letters of the alphabet.
+LIMITED: Phonics K-2nd: Students will gain the knowledge to identify the letters of the alphabet.
 Students will study the different letter blends, phonemes, dipthongs, and morphemes.
 To teach the students the most effectively, TPR (Total Physical Response) will be used.
 We will sing, dance, and complete projects.
 Assessments will consist of class participation, homework, and projects.

 Teacher: Georgia Hemrick